Email Marketing For Your Business

 You need an email marketing strategy for a whole host of reasons.
 It’s a vital part of your digital marketing strategy for two simple reasons though – it’s incredibly effective, and it’s entirely owned by you.

-And next, you need an email marketing strategy because you own your email list.
-While it’s true that social media platforms are trendy and often effective at marketing your business through organic and paid content, there’s one big thing that should keep you from relying on them entirely.
+You need an email marketing strategy because you own your email list.
+While it’s true that social media platforms are trendy and often effective at marketing your business through organic and paid content, there’s one big thing that should keep you from relying on them entirely:

 You have no control over those platforms.